ErmiasCode/tesla-clone/README.md

-# My React App - Tesla Clone Project
+# My React - Tesla Clone Project

 Welcome to my React Vite - Tesla Clone Project!
 In this repository, you will find everything you need to download and run this project locally.